walterbaidal/k8s-app/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This are some of the languages and tools used to build this project

 * [Docker](https://www.docker.com/)
 * [Minikube](https://kubernetes.io/es/docs/tutorials/hello-minikube/)